 Ready to Revise Your Resume?

-Keeping these tips in mind, you should now be able to make any necessary revisions to your resume, so you can give your potential employers a compelling reason to take you to the next step of the hiring process.
+Keeping these tips in mind, you should now be able to make any necessary revisions to your resume, so you can give your interviewers compelling reasons to take you to the next step of the hiring or admissions process.

-Now that you have your resume ready to go, read more about the application process for William & Mary's Online MSBA.
+Now that you have your resume ready to go, read more about the application process for the online graduate programs in the Raymond A. Mason School of Business.